-This is a Q&A post with Deborah Hodge about inspiration, comedy and life in general.
+Deborah Hodge kindly volunteered to answer some questions based on inspiration, comedy life, and life in general.
 Deborah has achieved many things in life such as appearing on television, standing up to her beliefs, and writing a novel just to name a few things.

 Has comedy always been something that has come naturally to you?